alexandraburu23/Tetris-Game-Project/README.md

 My version of the game grants the player 3 lives at the start of the game and the score is calculated adding all the points won in those 3 lives.

+Also, the higher you choose the difficulty, the faster the pieces will fall, but you can win more points this way.

 ## Components